36 Things to do in Vienna (+ map) – Best places to visit

 graben vienna

-The Ankeruhr is an old clock from the early 20th century that can be found at the back of the Hoher Markt in the city centre.
+Ankeruhr is an old clock from the early 20s. century, which you will find at the back of the Hoher Markt in the city centre.

 You can imagine the clock as a whole bridge on which 12 figures move (one every hour).
 At noon, the characters switch.
 From below the bridge is decorated with angels.